 South Bucks District Council also stands to receive £1.3m of New Homes Bonus, alongside additional Council tax receipts and business rates from businesses using the new office space proposed at Wilton Park.

-In summary, the main new documents submitted include:
+In summary, the main new documents submitted included:

-No, Wilton Park and the District Council’s emerging Joint Local Plan proposals for land ‘East of Beaconsfield’ are very different.
+No, Wilton Park and the District Council’s now stalled Joint Local Plan proposals for land ‘East of Beaconsfield’ are very different.

 Wilton Park is recognised by the Council as an Opportunity Site and a Major Developed Site in the Green Belt and this is reflected in the significant number of existing buildings on the site, including the tower block.
 In accordance with both national and local planning policy, Wilton Park can be redeveloped – and contribute towards local housing needs now – without the need for any changes to the Green Belt boundary.

-In contrast, much of the rest of the land included within the Council’s emerging Joint Local Plan proposals for ‘East of Beaconsfield’ is greenfield, Green Belt land.
-This land can only be developed if it is removed from the Green Belt via the Joint Local Plan process.
+In contrast, much of the rest of the land included within the Council’s now stalled Joint Local Plan proposals for ‘East of Beaconsfield’ is greenfield, Green Belt land.
+This land can only be developed if it is removed from the Green Belt via the Joint Local Plan or a subsequent Local Plan process.

 In short, they are not the same, and you could support new homes at Wilton Park whilst at the same time raising concerns about the ‘East of Beaconsfield’ proposals as they are wholly separate in planning terms.